KIDS AND THE NEWS

 How does Ellerbee view the standard state of affairs of the harried mom television sales above?

 “Mom’s taking a beating right here.
 Where’s Dad?”
 Ellerbee asks.
-Perhaps at work, or residing one by one from Mom, or absent altogether.
+Perhaps at work, residing one by one from Mom, or absent altogether.
 “Right.
-Most Moms and Dads are operating as hard as they can due to the fact we stay in a society where one profit doesn’t reduce it anymore,” NBC News correspondent Maria Shriver, the mom of 4–Katherine amazon flat-screen televisions, 13, Christina, 12, Patrick, 10, and Christopher, 6–agrees with Ellerbee:
+Most Moms and Dads are operating as hard as they can due to the fact we stay in a society where one profit doesn’t reduce it anymore,” NBC News correspondent Maria Shriver, the mom of 4–Katherine Amazon flat-screen televisions, 13, Christina, 12, Patrick, 10, and Christopher, 6–agrees with Ellerbee:

 “But Moms aren’t the usage of the TV as a babysitter because they’re out getting manicures!” says the 48-12 months-antique anchor.
-“Those mothers are struggling to make ends meet, and they do it due to the fact they need assistance.
-I do not suppose children could be looking [as much TV] if their dad and mom have been home organizing a hint football recreation.
+“Those mothers struggle to make ends meet, and they do it because they need assistance.
+I do not suppose children could be looking [as much TV] if their dad and mom have been home organizing a hint of football recreation.

-This view is shared by the American Academy of Child and Adolescent Psychiatry, which states: “TV is an effective impact in growing value structures and shaping conduct…Studies locate that youngsters may grow to be immune to the horror of violence; steadily take delivery of violence as a manner to clear up troubles; and inn to anti-social and aggressive behavior, imitating the violence they look at.”
+This view is shared by the American Academy of Child and Adolescent Psychiatry, which states: “TV has an effective impact in growing value structures and shaping conduct…Studies locate that youngsters may grow to be immune to the horror of violence; steadily take delivery of violence as a manner to clear up troubles; and inn to anti-social and aggressive behavior, imitating the violence they look at.”

-Although there are no policies approximately looking TV in 49% of the kingdom’s families, TV-looking on the Schwarzenegger domestic is totally verboten: “We have a blanket rule that my kids do now not watch any TV at all during the week,” she notes, “and having a TV in their bedrooms has in no way been a choice.
+Although there are no policies approximately TV in 49% of the kingdom’s families, TV-looking on the Schwarzenegger domestic is verboten: “We have a blanket rule that my kids do now not watch any TV at all during the week,” she notes, “and having a TV in their bedrooms has in no way been a choice.
 I have sufficient problem getting them to do their homework!” she states with amusing.
 “Plus the half-hour of studying they have to do every night.

-“After dinner these days, we play a game, then my children are in bed, studying their books.
+“After dinner these days, we play a game, and my children are in bed, studying their books.
 There’s no time in that day for any TV, except on weekends, while they’re allowed to look at a Disney video, Sesame Street, Barney, The Brady Bunch, or Pokemon.”
-Beyond secure enjoyment, Shriver has obliterated the choice of her Youngsters looking information events unfolding live on TV: “My kids,” she notes, “do no longer watch any TV information, apart from Nick News,” as a substitute imparting her children with Time for Kids, [Teen Newsweek is also available], Highlights, and newspaper clippings mentioned over dinner.
+Beyond secure enjoyment, Shriver has obliterated the choice of her Youngsters looking at information events unfolding live on TV: “My kids,” she notes, “do no longer watch any TV information, apart from Nick News,” as a substitute imparting her children with Time for Kids, [Teen Newsweek is also available], Highlights, and newspaper clippings mentioned over dinner.

 “No difficulty has to be off-limits,” Shriver concludes, “but you should clear out The news in your children.”
-ABC’s Peter Jennings, who reigns over “World News Tonight,” the state’s most-watched nighttime newscast, emphatically disagrees with a censored approach to information-looking: “I actually have youngsters–Elizabeth is now 24, and Christopher is 21– and they had been allowed to look at as a great deal TV news and data every time they wanted,” says the anchor.
-A firm believer in youngsters know-how the sector around them, he adapted his bestselling e-book, The Century, for kids ages 10 and older in The Century for Young People.
+ABC’s Peter Jennings, who reigns over “World News Tonight,” the state’s most-watched nighttime newscast, emphatically disagrees with a censored approach to information-looking: “I have youngsters–Elizabeth is now 24, and Christopher is 21– and they had been allowed to look at as a great deal TV news and data every time they wanted,” says the anchor.
+A firm believer in youngsters’ know-how of the sector around them, he adapted his bestselling e-book, The Century, for kids ages ten and older in The Century for Young People.

 “Watching TV throughout dinner is unforgivable,” he exclaims, explaining that he always insisted that his family wait till he arrived home from anchoring the information.
-“You’re darn proper they waited…Even if my kids were tiny, they in no way ate until 7:30 or 8 pm.
-Then we’d sit and not using music, no TV.
+“You’re darn proper they waited…Even if my kids were tiny, they never ate until 7:30 or 8 pm.
+Then we’d sit and not use music, no TV.
 Why waste any such golden possibility?
 Watching TV at mealtime robs the circle of relatives of the essence of the dinner, which is communion and trade of ideas.
 I mean, God, if the dinner desk is something, it is an area to analyze manners and appreciation for 2 of the best matters in life–food and drink.”

 “Dateline NBC” Anchor Jane Pauley, intensely private, declined an interview to speak about how she and her husband, cartoonist Garry Trudeau (“Doonesbury”), take care of TV-looking with their three teenagers, of whom are fraternal twins.
 But in a written reaction, she agreed that children want to be better covered from the onslaught of violence: “I was a visitor at a public standard school not long in the past, and changed into invited to peek in on a fourth-grade class on ‘current events.’

-The mission was to look at the news and write about certainly one of the memories.
+The mission was to look at the News and write about one of the memories.
 Two youngsters picked the deadly attack on a baby with the aid of a pit bull, and the different wrote about an infant who’d hanged herself with a belt!
-They’d all watched the worst blood and gore ‘News at 11’ station in town.
+They’d all watched the worst blood and gore ‘ News at 11’ station in town.
 The trainer gave no hint that she became as appalled as I was.
 My response changed to assist the faculty gets subscriptions to “Time for Kids” and “My Weekly Reader.”
 People need to be higher information clients.
 And tabloid TV is very unhealthy for kids.”